 Man indicted for 23 felony theft related charges

 Mar.
-28—A Warren County grand jury has indicted a Cincinnati man on 23 felony charges for breaking-in to a number of storage units in Deerfield Twp. earlier this year.
+29—A Warren County grand jury has indicted a Cincinnati man on 23 felony charges for breaking-in to a number of storage units in Deerfield Twp. earlier this year.

 Shelton allegedly broke-in and entered the storage units of others, causing damage, and stole other people's property.
 The incidents occurred between Jan.
 19 through Feb.
 6, according to the Warren County Prosecutor's Office.